FrancoSwiss/Book_Churn/README.md

 ![alt text](http://i66.tinypic.com/n3olc7.jpg)

-CHURN: How to improve customer loyalty with Tableau and Machine Learning

 Summary:
 "Machine Learning can help improving customer loyalty and revenues.
 But without first analyzing your customers, Machine Learning is